hindu-comm/weblogs/manasataramgini/2006/04/2006-04-17_the-last-flash-of-sanskrit-and-the-activities-of-the-indologists.md

 of their Leukospheric masters and they accordingly are taking steps to counter the Hindu progress.
 The California books case, where these very American scholars participated in anti-Hindu activities is a case in point.
-We need take note of the fact they are also withholding Hindu manuscripts and making their access difficult for Hindus themselves in the guise of making them available to scholars only.
-Michael Witzel and his henchmen are known to be notorious for this and have developed links to a distinct group of indologists spearheaded by Pollock are anchored to the very base of ekarAkShasatvam.
-Thus, on one hand the idea is to keep Hindus themselves ignorant of their Sanskrit heritage, while using it anthropological study material for their careers.
-On the other it is the more sinister effort to further their larger geo-political ambitions for or within the Abrahamistic world by spreading sufficient subversion with their most potent surviving heathen enemy, the Hindus — for by definition Abrahamism and the dharma are mutually exclusive.
+We need take note of the fact they are also withholdingHindu manuscripts and making their access difficult for Hindus themselves in the guise of making them available to scholars only.
+Michael Witzel and his henchmen are known to be notorious for this and have developedlinks to a distinct group of indologists spearheaded by Pollock are anchored to the very base of ekarAkShasatvam.
+Thus, on one hand the idea isto keep Hindus themselves ignorant of their Sanskrit heritage, while using it anthropological study material for their careers.
+On the other it is the more sinister effort to further their larger geo-political ambitions for or within the Abrahamistic world by spreading sufficient subversion with their most potent surviving heathen enemy,the Hindus — for by definition Abrahamism and the dharma are mutually exclusive.